Citizens' Assembly on Electoral Reform (British Columbia): Assembly proceedings

-From January to May 2004, the Assembly went through a 12-week "Learning Phase" involving presentations by experts, group discussions and access to a range of source materials.
-Work included a review of different electoral systems in usage around the world and their various effects on the political process.
+From January to May 2004, the assembly conducted a twelve-week "learning phase" involving expert presentations, group discussions and access to source materials.
+Work included a review of electoral systems in use around the world and their various effects on the political process.
 This was followed by a public consultation phase lasting from May to June.
 Assembly members held over 50 public hearings and received a total of 1603 written submissions.

 Between September and October 2004, the members deliberated over which electoral system to recommend, emphasizing three values deemed most important: fairness of representation, local representation and voter choice.
-Among the alternatives considered were a Mixed Member Proportional system (MMP) and an STV system.
+Among the alternatives considered were a mixed member proportional system (MMP) and a single transferable vote (STV) system.

-On October 23 and 24, 2004, the Assembly voted on different options in three separate votes.
+On October 23 and 24, 2004, the assembly voted on different options in three separate votes.
 A first vote asked members to express their preference for MMP or STV.
-This vote yielded a strong, but not unanimous preference for STV: 123 votes for STV vs. 31 for MMP.
+This vote yielded a strong but not unanimous preference for STV: 123 votes for STV versus 31 for MMP.
 Members then voted between retaining FPTP or moving to STV.
-There was a strong preference for STV: 142 votes for STV vs. 11 for retaining FPTP.
-Finally, the Assembly voted in favour of submitting a recommendation in favour of STV to the public in a referendum on May 17, 2005: 146 in favour vs. 7 against.
+There was a strong preference for STV: 142 votes for STV versus 11 for retaining FPTP.
+Finally, the assembly voted on whether to submit a recommendation in favour of STV to the public in a referendum on May 17, 2005, which passed with 146 in favour and 7 against.

-On December 10, the Assembly's final report, titled "Making Every Vote Count: The Case for Electoral Reform in British Columbia" was presented to the B.C. legislature by the Assembly.
+On December 10, the assembly's final report, titled Making Every Vote Count: The Case for Electoral Reform in British Columbia, was presented to the BC legislature by the assembly.
 It recommended changing the electoral system to a localized version of STV called BC-STV.
-A separate final report on the work of the Assembly was submitted to the legislature by the Special Committee on the Citizens' Assembly on Electoral Reform in February 2005.
+A separate final report on the work of the assembly was submitted to the legislature by the Special Committee on the Citizens' Assembly on Electoral Reform in February 2005.

+Outcomes

+In May 2005, the recommendations from the assembly were approved by 57.7 percent of voters in a referendum and were supported by a majority of voters in 77 of the province's 79 electoral districts.
+However, the provincial government at the time required the referendum to attain a super-majority to pass, including: